orcasound/aifororcas-livesystem/InferenceSystem/README.md

 python src/LiveInferenceOrchestrator.py --config ./config/Test/FastAI_LiveHLS_OrcasoundLab.yml
 ```

 You should see the following logs in your terminal.
-Since this is a Test config, no audio is uploaded to Azure and no metadata is writteb to CosmosDB.
+Since this is a Test config, no audio is uploaded to Azure and no metadata is written to CosmosDB.

 ```
 Listening to location https://s3-us-west-2.amazonaws.com/streaming-orcasound-net/rpi_orcasound_lab